cameron-wags/rainbow_csv.nvim/README.md

 ### Optional "Header" file feature

 Rainbow csv allows you to create a special "header" file for any of your spreadsheet table files.
 It must have the same name as the table file but with ".header" suffix (e.g. for "table.tsv" table the header file is "table.tsv.header").
-The only purpose of header file is to provide csv column names for **\d** key.
+The only purpose of header file is to provide csv column names.
 It is also possible to use `:RainbowSetHeader <file_name>` command to set a differently named file as a header for the current table.

 ### Installation